prysmaticlabs/documentation/website/docs/getting-started.md

 Welcome to Prysm's documentation!
 [Prysm](https://github.com/prysmaticlabs/prysm) is a Ethereum proof-of-stake client written in [Go](https://golang.org).

 The following **descriptive table of contents** maps to the way that our content is organized within the sidebar.
-Use it to find what you're looking for:
+Use it to explore our content set and find what you're looking for:

  - [Quickstart](./install/install-with-script.md): New Prysm users can follow this guidance to get started with Prysm.
  - [Security best practices](./security-best-practices.md): Learn how to responsibly stake and validate.